-Kosher salt is created by compacting small granular flakes into bigger and irregular platelet-shaped flakes.
-It can also be grown this way through the process of evaporation.
+Kosher salt is produced by compacting small granular flakes into bigger and irregular platelet-shaped flakes.
+It can also be grown through the process of evaporation.

 Coarse kosher salt is minimally refined and mostly sourced from underground rock deposits or evaporated seawater.
-One key kosher salt difference is that it does not have a very sharp saltish taste – most experts find it milder in taste as compared to table salt.
+One key feature of kosher salt is that it does not have a very sharp salty taste – most experts find it milder in taste as compared to table salt.

 Kosher salt has an interesting name.
-It originally got its name from the Jewish practice of “koshering meats”.
-First, to make meat kosher, it is soaked in water and then kosher flake salt is rubbed onto the butchered meat.
+It originated from the Jewish practice of “koshering meats”.
+For koshering, the meat is soaked in water and then kosher flake salt is rubbed on it.

-Since kosher salt has larger grains, it does not fully dissolve the way any other salt like table salt, would.
-Then the meat is left out for an hour or so to let out as much blood as possible.
-Once it is done, the bloody slat is washed off.
+Since kosher salt has larger grains, it does not fully dissolve the way any other salt like table salt would.
+Then the meat is left out for an hour to let out as much blood as possible.
+Once it is done, the bloody salt is washed off.

-This coarse, large-grained salt can be bought at the market – where you can also find kosher salt alternatives – and is used for koshering meat.
-Since this salt became very popular with the Jewish community as they used it in their koshering process, it got its name from them: Kosher Salt.
+This coarse, large-grained salt can be bought at the market – where you can also find kosher salt alternatives that are used for koshering meat.
+Since this salt became very popular with the Jewish community for the koshering process, it was named Kosher Salt.

-Kosher salt is not iodized and some brands may add an anti-caking agent in it.
-While kosher salt is excellent for curing meats, chefs around the world like to use it for seasoning all kinds of foods from vegetables to pasta.
+Kosher salt is not iodized and some brands may add an anti-caking agent to it.
+While kosher salt is excellent for curing meats, chefs around the world use it for seasoning all kinds of foods from vegetables to pasta.

 Another defining feature of Kosher Salt – whether it is coarse or fine kosher salt – is that it does not dissolve as quickly as other types of salts.
-It has an interesting texture and because it is coarser, it can be easily handled.
+It has an interesting texture and because of its coarse nature, it can be easily handled.
 For this reason, it is often used in marinades, spice rubs, pickling foods, and making brines.

-Chefs love using kosher salt when preparing meat dishes because it helps keep the moisture in the meat that makes it more succulent.
+Chefs love using kosher salt when preparing meat dishes because it helps keep the moisture in the meat which makes it more succulent.

 It is interesting to note that kosher salt weighs much less than a tablespoon of regular salt.
-One popular question often comes up: how much sodium in kosher salt is there?
-One teaspoon of kosher salt is almost 1,800mg of sodium.
+One popular question often comes up: how much sodium does a tablespoon of kosher salt contain?
+One teaspoon of kosher salt has almost 1,800mg of sodium.

 The Himalayan Salt